pzk3/casperiv.dev/src/data/posts/update-snailycad.md

 ## Creating the config file

-If you haven't already, create a new file in the `src` folder
+If you haven't already, create a new file in the `src` folder and call it `config.ts`

 Paste the following content inside and change where needed.